wtsi-ssg/wr/docs/schedulers/local.rst

-This does mean that "larger" jobs (those that use more cpu and memory) will be scheduled first, and potentially start running before smaller jobs that had higher user-supplied :ref:`job_priority`.
+This does mean that "larger" jobs (those that use more cpu and memory) will be scheduled first, and potentially start running before smaller jobs that had higher user-supplied :ref:`job-priority`.
 However, for jobs of the same size, your own assigned priority will take effect.

 To limit the amount of local resources used to execute your commands, you can